Zakkkk/typing-guide-ssg/markdown/intermediates.md

-## Practise for Intermediates and Beyond
+## Practice for Intermediates and Beyond

 Roughly there are four distinct skills in typing:

 - Raw finger speed and coordination: The ability to coordinate and move your fingers fast.